davibennun/laravel-push-notification/README.md

     )
 );
 ```
-Where all first level keys corresponds to an service configuration, each service has its own properties, android for instance have `apiKey` when IOS uses `certificate` and `passPhrase`.
+Where all first level keys corresponds to an service configuration, each service has its own properties, android for instance have `apiKey` and IOS uses `certificate` and `passPhrase`.
 You can set as many services configurations as you want, one for each app.

 #####Dont forget to set `service` key to identify IOS `'service'=>'apns'` and Android `'service'=>'gcm'`

-###The certificate path must be an absolute path, so in the configuration file you can use these:
+#####The certificate path must be an absolute path, so in the configuration file you can use these:
 ```
 //Path to the 'app' folder 'certificate'=>app_path().'/myCert.pem'